craigivy/spring-cloud-microservice-example/README.md

 Run
 ---
-Compile and run each module by executing the command "mvn spring-boot:run" to run on another port use "spring-boot:run -Dserver.port=[port]"
+Compile and run each module by executing the command "mvn spring-boot:run".
+To run on another port use "spring-boot:run -Dserver.port=[port]"

 Experimental
 -------------
-Create a docker instance.
+Docker instance.
 Currently this is supported in the service module using the spotify docker plugin.
 Run "mvn clean package docker:build" docker target is created.